-The implementation of electronic cost invoice workflow in WEBCON BPS for Microsoft SharePoint enables companies to reduce costs, improve control of expenses and improve performance.
+The implementation of electronic cost invoice workflow in WEBCON BPS (for Microsoft Office 365, SharePoint & Azure) enables companies to reduce costs, improve control of expenses and improve performance.

 A properly implemented document management system enables correct registration and processing of all types of purchase invoices, including cost and material ones, as well as introducing suitable value and quantity adjustments.

-The most common pattern of a cost invoice workflow in WEBCON BPS consists of the following stages:
+The most common pattern of an electronic cost invoice workflow in WEBCON BPS consists of the following stages:

 - registration and scanning of an incoming cost invoice,

 - selection of document owner within the company,